Lender Paid Closing CostsHave you ever been approached by an investor who can speak “investor speak” to the point your head is spinning?

 In Conclusion!

-So, there you have it in a nut a nutshell, a basic primer on how to begin to understand the investor game.
+So, there you have it—a basic primer on how to begin understanding the investor game.